Hanchao-Zhang/Website-Source/content/authors/admin/_index.md

   - course: Ph.D. in Biostatistics
     institution: New York University
     year: Present
-  - course: M.S. in Biostatistics and Data Science
+  - course: M.S. in Biostatistics
     institution: Cornell University
     year: 2018
-  - course: B.A. in International Finance and Statistics
+  - course: B.A. in Statistics
     institution: Capital University of Economics and Business
+    year: 2017
+  - course: B.A. in International Finance
+    institution: Capital University of Economics and Business
-    year: 2013
+    year: 2017

 # Social/Academic Networking